 As the crowd fell silent, sultry models in black evening gowns sporting Bodybuilding Lifestyles sashes began distributing flyers promising “bodybuilding as it was meant to be," confusing many people.

-Did this mean that the new company would enforce drug testing, or would they let it all hang out?
+Did this mean the new company would enforce drug testing, or would they let it all hang out?

 Rocking the Boat Creates Enemies

-Just like when Vince McMahon made many enemies when he ignored the established wrestling territories that controlled wrestling for decades, the Weiders would now be gunning for him.
+Just like Vince McMahon made many enemies when he ignored the established wrestling territories that controlled wrestling for decades, the Weiders would now be gunning for him.
 Soon, McMahon began offering lavish contracts to lure away top bodybuilding stars, similar in approach when raiding AWA and NWA talent on his way to the top of the wrestling world in the early ‘80s.

-Thirty years later, according to WWE.com, "The WBF was formed to create a greater awareness for competitive bodybuilding.
-The concept was simple- mix traditional competitions with the spectacle that made WWE the greatest brand in sports-entertainment."
+Thirty years later, according to WWE.com, "The WBF was formed to create greater awareness for competitive bodybuilding.
+The concept was simple- mix traditional competitions with the spectacle that made WWE the greatest brand in sports entertainment."

 But at the time, it seemed like they aimed to become the top bodybuilding organization by upending the old guard represented by the Weiders and the IFBB.

 An event at New York’s Plaza Hotel hosted by Titan Sports officially unveiled the WBF on January 30th, 1991.
 Thirteen competitors awarded long-term contracts for money unheard of in the bodybuilding industry at that time were revealed.

 One of the most notable names was Gary Strydom from South Africa, who would become a key figure in the new organization.
-Strydom’s pay was between $350-400,000 per year, much more than anyone’s earnings at the IFBB.
+Strydom’s pay was between $350-400,000 annually, much more than anyone’s earnings at the IFBB.
 But even with the substantial salaries promised by the WBF, bodybuilders feared IBFF repercussions which threatened to blackball anybody who made the jump.

 Although he’d stated otherwise, it soon became evident that McMahon wanted to present bodybuilding differently by giving it a sports-entertainment touch.
 By increasing the production values, having beautiful women, and introducing larger-than-life characters ala wrestling, he tried to position his bodybuilders to transcend the sport and become pop culture celebrities.